Visual Sensor Network Stimulation Model Identification via Gaussian Mixture Model and Deep Embedded Features: SM Characterization

 To face Problem~\ref{prob:stimulation_model_identification}, it is necessary to adopt a model for the network observations able to describe the stimulation vectors generated by the collected camera data, by also taking into account misdetections and misclassifications.

-In doing this, let us introduce the observation data set In~\eqref{eq:dataset_network} any $d$-th vector $\widetilde{\vect{t}}^{d} \in \mathbb{H}_u^N$ denotes the stimulation vector, obtained through the aggregation of the data collected by the single cameras as reported in Algorithm~\ref{algo:measurement_protocol}.
+In doing this, let us introduce the observation dataset In~\eqref{eq:dataset_network} any $d$-th vector $\widetilde{\vect{t}}^{d} \in \mathbb{H}_u^N$ denotes the stimulation vector, obtained through the aggregation of the data collected by the single cameras as reported in Algorithm~\ref{algo:measurement_protocol}.

 According to Algorithm~\ref{algo:measurement_protocol}, when a $n^\prime$-th camera, $n^\prime \in [1,N]$ identifies the event $e_m$, $m \in [1,M]$, it generates the corresponding observation $\widetilde{t}_{n^\prime} = c_{n^\prime}$, where $c_{n^\prime} \in [0,1]$ represents the confidence index associated to the event recognition.
 According to the literature~\cite{yolo}, such an index is supposed to be extracted from a uniform distribution $\mathcal{U}(c;\underline{c},1)$ where $\underline{c}$ is typically chosen close to $1$.
 Then, under the assumption of perfect network communication, the camera-node $v_{n^\prime}$ notifies to all the other network components about the occurrence of the $m$-th event in the monitored environment\footnote{For a camera, the \textit{event identification} (recognition) consists in the event detection and classification, while the \textit{stimulation} coincides with the occurrence of an event inside its FoV.
 The former process can be subject to misclassifications, the latter to both misdetections or misclassifications.}.
 According to Assumption~\ref{assumption:trajectory}, the event $e_m$ appears (at least once) inside the FoV of all and only the cameras in {$\mathcal{V}_m \setminus \{v_{n^\prime}\}$}.
 However, all the VSN devices wait for the event for $K\geq 1$ iterations, where the \textit{patience parameter} $K$ constitutes a tunable variable.
 At each $k$-th iteration, $k \in [1,K]$, any $n$-th camera in {$\mathcal{V} \setminus \{v_{n^\prime}\}$} updates the value of its observation $\widetilde{t}_{n} \in [0,1]$ as follows